Youth arrested in Tripura for alleged rape of seven-year-old girl

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Subsequently, the police produced the accused before the court on Saturday, the officer added.
+Subsequently, the police produced the accused before the court on Saturday.

 Notably, Tripura police arrested six youths, among whom four were minors, a week ago for their alleged involvement in the gang rape of a minor girl in the South Tripura district.